How to Plan a Family Trip to Hawaii

 Any of the four major islands (Oahu, Maui, Kauai, and the Big Island) have countless resort options ready to welcome your brood with an all-inclusive type of experience, but it’s also easy to create an itinerary yourself, tailored exactly for your family.
-Here, you’ll find a starting off point to give you ideas on where to stay, dine, and find adventures that are just a bit off the beaten path.
+Here, you’ll find a starting point to give you ideas on where to stay, dine, and find adventures that are just a bit off the beaten path.

 Hawaiian Airlines offers the most flights from the mainland and between each island, but they also partner with JetBlue, American, and United in point sharing.
 Other airlines, such as Alaska, American, Delta, United, Virgin America, Allegiant, and WestJet also offer relatively frequent nonstop flights from most major cities across the western U.S.

 The first thing to figure out is the number of islands you want to visit.
-Unless you live on the west coast, it’s worth going to at least two, given the longer travel time.
+Unless you live on the West Coast, it’s worth going to at least two, given the longer travel time.

-Renting a car is a must.
+To really see Hawaii, renting a car is a must.
 There really isn’t another easy way to get around, whichever island you’re on, so be prepared for some time behind the wheel as you travel from the hotel to various beaches and sites.

 Where to Stay

-Steps from the bustle of Waikiki beach and its towering resorts, you’ll find The Surfjack Hotel & Swim Club.
+Steps from the bustle of Waikiki beach and its towering resorts, you’ll find The Surfjack Hotel and Swim Club.
 While its cool, midcentury modern-inspired design may lead you to think it’s strictly for young hipsters, it’s actually a great choice for families, too.
 Their two- and three-bedroom suites give you much needed space at a reasonable price, and it’s an easy walk to Waikiki’s shops and the beach.
-Plus, the onsite restaurant, Mahina & Sun’s, offers creative, delicious farm-to-table food, with plenty of options the kids will love (including a great burger).
+Plus, the onsite restaurant, Mahina and Sun’s, offers creative, delicious farm-to-table food, with plenty of options the kids will love (including a great burger).
 Just across the street is Lemona Shave Ice, where syrups and toppings are made with fresh fruit.

 Where to Eat